jimmycuadra/tam_tam/README.md

 ## Custom adapters

-An adapter is a class that inherits from `TamTam::Adapter` and implements a few specific methods.
+An adapter is a class that inherits from `TamTam::Adapter` and implements its abstract interface.
 Once you have defined your adapter class, register it with TamTam:

 ``` ruby
 TamTam.register_adapter(:crazy_chat, CrazyChatAdapter)